Marcel Ruiz (footballer)

-Marcel Alejandro Ruiz Suárez (born 26 October 2000) is a Mexican professional footballer who plays as a midfielder for Liga MX club Toluca.
+Marcel Alejandro Ruiz Suárez (born 26 October 2000) is a Mexican professional footballer who plays as a midfielder for Liga MX club Toluca and the Mexico national team.

+Early life

+Ruiz was born in Mérida, Yucatán, to a Mexican father and a Cuban mother.
+He moved with his family to Querétaro, Querétaro at the age of four.
+There, he began playing football at a young age and joined a local soccer school named River Plate, inspired by the Argentine club of the same name.
+His mother, a former gymnast, encouraged his early involvement in sports, enrolling him in karate and tennis before he began focusing more seriously on football.
+The academy would later become affiliated with Toluca Premier.
+With Toluca, Ruiz would compete in the Danone Nations Cup and the Liga Premier de México.

+His early performances eventually led to his recruitment into the youth system of Querétaro.

 Club career

-Queretaro
+Querétaro

 A product of the youth Querétaro team, Ruiz would make his senior debut in Liga MX on 21 July 2018 against Atlas, coming in at the 86th minute for Erbín Trejo, finishing the game in a 0–0 tie.
 On 22 August 2018, he would score his first goal for the team, winning the game against Club Universidad Nacional 1–0, becoming the youngest scorer of the season at the age of 17.
 On 31 August 2018, he contributed two assists for Camilo Sanvezzo to score the first two goals against Morelia, winning 4–1.